 Shoulder pain caused by injury directly to the joint or the tendons of the rotator cuff muscles will most likely be felt right around the shoulder joint.
 In that case, surgery is often needed to repair the damaged structures, followed by physical therapy to restore full range of motion and function to the shoulder.

-Adhesive capsulitis (frozen shoulder syndrome), often makes its appearance in the 4th or 5 decade of life and beyond.
+Adhesive capsulitis (frozen shoulder syndrome), often makes its appearance starting in one’s 40s or 50s.
 People with this type shoulder pain experience great difficulty raising the arm above the shoulder, or reaching behind the head.
 Simple daily activities such as shaving, combing your hair, putting on a jacket, or reaching into your back pocket elicit excruciating pain.

-Craniosacral therapy gently supports the body to release the tension and restrictions in the fascia, thus creating more space for all the structures to return to full function.
+Craniosacral therapy gently helps the body to release the tension and restrictions in the fascia, thus creating more space for all the structures to return to full function.

-Energetic unwinding of the spine, joints & muscles is even more effective, as it intuitively blends craniosacral therapy with acupressure and soft tissue work to support and help speed up healing, gently and dynamically restoring maximum range of motion and function.
+Energetic unwinding of the spine, joints & muscles is even more effective, as it intuitively blends craniosacral therapy with acupressure and soft tissue work to support and help speed up healing, gently and dynamically restoring maximum range of motion and function while decreasing shoulder pain.